andrew/ultimate-awesome/README.md

 - [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.
 - [awesome-english](https://github.com/yvoronoy/awesome-english) - A collection of awesome study resources for learners of English.
+- [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [awesome-threat-modelling](https://github.com/hysnsec/awesome-threat-modelling) - A curated list of threat modeling resources (Books, courses - free and paid, videos, tools, tutorials and workshops to practice on ) for learning Threat modeling and initial phases of security review.
+- [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
+- [awesome-economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists.
 - [awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Boilerplates for mobile and web apps.
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
 - [awesome-web-desktops](https://github.com/syxanash/awesome-web-desktops) - Websites, web apps, portfolios which look like desktop operating systems.
 - [osx-and-ios-security-awesome](https://github.com/ashishb/osx-and-ios-security-awesome) - macOS and iOS related security tools.
 - [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
-- [awesome-economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
-- [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
-- [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
 - [awesome-view](https://github.com/xinghongfei/awesome-view) - 自定义View有这些足够了.
-- [awesome-transit](https://github.com/MobilityData/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software :bus::star2::train::star2::steam_locomotive:.
 - [awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons.
 - [awesome-ansible](https://github.com/ansible-community/awesome-ansible) - Awesome Ansible List.
+- [awesome-transit](https://github.com/MobilityData/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software :bus::star2::train::star2::steam_locomotive:.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [awesome-open-source-games](https://github.com/michelpereira/awesome-open-source-games) - Collection of Games that have the source code available on GitHub.
 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-seml](https://github.com/SE-ML/awesome-seml) - A curated list of articles that cover the software engineering best practices for building machine learning applications.
 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
+- [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
+- [awesome-colab-notebooks](https://github.com/amrzv/awesome-colab-notebooks) - Collection of google colaboratory notebooks for fast and easy experiments.
 - [awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) - A curated list of Knowledge Graph related learning materials, databases, tools and other resources.
 - [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
-- [awesome-colab-notebooks](https://github.com/amrzv/awesome-colab-notebooks) - Collection of google colaboratory notebooks for fast and easy experiments.
+- [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
-- [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-macos](https://github.com/phmullins/awesome-macos) - A curated list of awesome software for Apple's macOS.
-- [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
+- [awesome-artificial-intelligence-guidelines](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy) - :european_castle: Fantasy literature worth reading.
-- [awesome-artificial-intelligence-guidelines](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
 - [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
+- [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [Arxiv] A Survey on Video Diffusion Models.
-- [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
 - [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.
+- [Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM) - A collection of AWESOME things about Graph-Related LLMs.
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.